utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 ## Next steps

-Start [using your new mock server](/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server/), or learn about configuring your mock server with new [endpoints](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/) and [server responses](/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses/).
+Start [using your new mock server](/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server/), or configure your mock server with new [endpoints](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/) and [server responses](/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses/).